 On 18 September 2017, the EU, Argentina and Mongolia launched the Alliance for Torture Free Trade on the margins of the UN General Assembly meeting in New York.
 To date, over 60 States from all regions of the world have joined and the UN has committed to examine the feasibility and scope of common international standards in this area.
 Amnesty International is campaigning for the inclusion of riot control agents, including tear gas, in any international regulatory framework.

 From 2018 onwards, Amnesty International started to catalogue videos of current and past instances of misuse of tear gas around the world.
 Experts in video verification working with the Crisis Evidence Lab, with the help of Amnesty’s Digital Verification Corps (DVC) based at the University of Essex Human Rights Centre, the Centre for Governance and Human Rights at the University of Cambridge, the Human Rights Center at UC, Berkeley, the International Human Rights Law Programme at the University of Toronto, and the Human Rights Centre at the University of Pretoria verified close to 500 videos and highlighted, for this platform, almost 80 events in 22 countries and territories where tear gas has been misused, confirming the location, date, and validity.
 The teams categorized these videos into five separate types of misuse, including against peaceful demonstrations, vulnerable individuals, in confined spaces, in excessive quantities, and direct fire at individuals.
 These were selected based, in part, on the UN’s Guidance on Less-Lethal Weapons in Law Enforcement.
+In January 2021, the platform was updated to include an additional 27 new incidents from 13 countries.

 In partnership with the OMEGA Research Foundation, experts in weapon identification, Amnesty analyzed various tear gas canisters and launchers present in the verified media to identify which companies were providing these weapons.
 Subsequently, Amnesty International contacted these companies to request information on their due diligence policies and procedures for addressing the potential human rights impacts involved in the export of its products and services.